-The ultimate impact of complying with applicable environmental regulation is not always clearly known or determinable because certain laws and regulations have been evolving in the past years or are under constant review by competent authorities.
+The ultimate impact of complying with ESG regulations, in particular with applicable environmental regulation, is not always clearly known or determinable because certain laws and regulations have been evolving in the past years or are under constant review by competent authorities.
 The expenditures required to comply with these laws and regulations, including site or other remediation costs, or costs incurred from potential environmental liabilities, could have a material adverse effect on our financial condition and profitability.
 While we incur, and will continue to incur, in expenditures to comply with applicable laws and regulations, there always remains a risk that environmental incidents or accidents may occur that may negatively affect our reputation or our operations.
-For more information on risks related to compliance with environmental regulation and product liability, see "Principal Risks and Uncertainties - Risks Relating to Our Business- The cost of complying with environmental regulations and potential environmental and product liabilities may increase our operating costs and negatively impact our business, financial condition, results of operations and prospects."
+For more information on risks related to compliance with environmental regulation and product liability, see "Principal Risks and Uncertainties - Risks Relating to Our Business and Industry - The cost of complying with environmental regulations and potential environmental and product liabilities may increase our operating costs and negatively impact our business, financial condition, results of operations and prospects."

-Compliance with applicable environmental laws and regulations is of utmost importance to the Company and a significant factor in our industry and business.
-We have not been subject to any significant penalty for any material environmental violation of applicable environmental laws and regulations in the last five years, and we are not aware of any current material legal or administrative proceedings pending against us with respect to environmental matters, which could have an adverse material impact on our financial condition or results of operations.
+Compliance with applicable ESG regulation is of utmost importance to the Company and a significant factor in our industry and business.
+We have not been subject to any significant penalty for any material violation of applicable ESG regulations, including for any material violation of environmental laws and regulations in 2021, and we are not aware of any current material legal or administrative proceedings pending against us with respect to ESG matters, which could have an adverse material impact on our financial condition or results of operations.